ceddl/ceddl-website-and-spec/content/blog/2022-10-03-our-new-website-is-here.md

 We are absolutely thrilled to announce that our New Website has arrived!

-The update if fully responsive has many new way of making contact, providing you with live demo, the latest news as well as keeping you up to date on our range of consultancy services, partnership options.
+This essential update has many new ways of making contact, providing you with a in-page demo, the latest news as well as keeping you up to date on our range of consultancy services and partnership options.

+Some of the major changes in this release:

+* The introduction of github discussions for general help.
+* The official announcement of the ceddl-analytics business solution.
+* New processes for sponsering or partnering up with the ceddl-polyfill team.

 Check it out and let us know what you think!